USEPA/WNTR/documentation/model_io.rst

 * Net3_pumps

 A Shapefile for valves, Net3_valves, is not created since Net3 has no valves.
-Note that patterns, curves, sources, controls, and options are not stored in the Shapefile files.
+Note that patterns, curves, sources, controls, and options are not stored in the Shapefiles.

 The :class:`~wntr.network.io.read_shapefile` function creates a WaterNetworkModel from a dictionary of Shapefile directories.